Cosupport computations for finitely generated modules over commutative noetherian rings: Cosupport via minimal complexes of cotorsion flat modules

 \subsection{Minimal complexes of cotorsion flat modules}

-As in \cite{AM02}, we say a complex $C$ is {\em minimal} if every homotopy equivalence $\gamma:C\to C$ is an isomorphism.
-Similar to minimality criteria for injective resolutions or projective resolutions of finitely generated modules in a local ring, we have a minimality criterion for complexes of cotorsion flat modules: \begin{thm}\cite[Theorem 3.5]{Tho17a} For a commutative noetherian ring $R$, a complex $B$ of cotorsion flat modules is minimal if and only if the complex $R/\p\otimes_R \Hom_R(R_\p,\Lambda^\p B)$ has zero differential for every $\p\in \Spec(R)$. \end{thm}
+As defined in \cite{AM02}, we say a complex $C$ is {\em minimal} if every homotopy equivalence $\gamma:C\to C$ is an isomorphism.
+Similar to minimality criteria for injective resolutions or projective resolutions of finitely generated modules in a local ring, we have a criterion for minimality of complexes of cotorsion flat $R$-modules: \begin{thm}\cite[Theorem 3.5]{Tho17a} Let $R$ be a commutative noetherian ring and $B$ a complex of cotorsion flat $R$-modules.
+The complex $B$ is minimal if and only if the complex $R/\p\otimes_R \Hom_R(R_\p,\Lambda^\p B)$ has zero differential for every $\p\in \Spec R$. \end{thm}